-Let’s say that you have sustained a work-related injury and are collecting workers’ comp. benefits.
-You can bet that the insurance company for your employer will eventually file a petition to terminate (stop your checks and cut off the medical part of your case too), suspend (stop your check but not contest your medical), or modify (reduce the amount of your check but not contest your medical) your benefits.
-This petition will be assigned to a Workers’ Compensation Judge who will hold a series of hearings over a period of nine to twelve months and then issue a decision on the petition.
+Let’s say you have sustained a work-related injury and are collecting workers’ comp. benefits.
+You can bet that the insurance company for your employer will eventually file a petition to terminate (stop your checks and cut the medical portion of your case), suspend (stop your check, but not contest your medical), or modify (reduce the amount of your check, but not contest your medical) your benefits.
+Petitions undergo assignment to a Workers’ Compensation Judge, who will hold a series of supersedeas hearings for workers’ comp. over nine to twelve months and then issue a final decision.

-We want to emphasize to you that if you injure yourself at work and are suffering from pain, receiving medical treatment, and unable to work, do not expect the insurance company to be sympathetic.
-They will do everything they can to limit the amount of money that they have to pay you – they will have you examined by their doctors, file petitions against you, request supersedeas, and file appeals if they will lose before the Judge.
-They will also send you forms to complete every six months which can result in the suspension of your benefits if you do not promptly return them and hire a private investigator to follow you.
+It’s important to note that if you injure yourself at work and are suffering from pain, receiving medical treatment, and are unable to work, do not expect the insurance company to be sympathetic.
+They will do everything they can to limit the money they have to pay you.
+Insurance will have you examined by their doctors, file petitions against you, request supersedeas, and file appeals if they lose before the Judge.
+They will also send you forms to complete every six months, which can result in the suspension of your benefits if you do not promptly return them and hire a private investigator to follow you.